 Rescuing a bat, step by step

 After containing the bat, please call the National Bat Helpline on 0345 1300 228 for further advice.
 Our phone lines are open year-round between 9.30 am and 4.30 pm, Monday-Friday (except public holidays).
-Between May and September, thanks to our hard-working Out of Hours volunteers, the Helpline is also open evenings (6pm - 10pm), weekends and bank holidays (10am -10pm). **Please note our National Bat Helpline is experiencing a very large volume of calls.
-If you are trying to call and haven't managed to get through please try a couple more time**
+Between May and September, thanks to our hard-working Out of Hours volunteers, the Helpline is also open evenings (6pm - 10pm), weekends and bank holidays (10am -10pm).

 Please note that we will need the bat to be contained in a box before we can help further.
 If you have issues with containing the bat, please go back to the previous page and read through the FAQs.

 While we don't operate a bat rescue service, we do have details for independent volunteers around the UK who look after bats in their spare time.
 In a typical year, over 60% of the bat finders who call us receive help from one of these volunteers.
 Please have a pen and paper (or your phone!) ready to take down volunteer numbers when you call.

 If there aren't any volunteers in your area, or if they aren't available, we will advise you to take the bat to a vet.

 If you find a bat outside the Helpline's opening hours, please try these two options: